-Debit account 6124 members’ drawings (balance sheet)
+Debit account 6124 members’ drawings (statement of financial position)

 Where a loss is incurred by the LLP, the loss should be allocated to ‘other reserves’ unless there is a specific agreement set out in the partnership agreement, i.e. don’t post an automatic division of profits in that year.